Introduction

 - The AI writes an answer based only on what you gave it

-The beauty of this approach is that you never need to retrain the AI.
+The best part?
+You never need to retrain the AI.
 If your documents change, you just update your search index.
 That’s it.

 When would you use RAG instead of fine-tuning?

-You might have heard of “fine-tuning,” which is another way to teach an AI new information.
-Here’s the difference:
+You might have heard of “fine-tuning” which is another way to teach an AI new information.
+Here’s how I think about it:

 | Approach | Think of it like… | Best for |